 A transload facility is a critical tool for shippers working to get their goods in place efficiently and stress-free.
 In this article, we’ll discuss what to look for when choosing a transload facility including services, equipment and capacity.

-While it may be the first time working with a transloading facility, the concept has been around a long time.
-This is the behind the scenes of sorts in the transportation industry.
+While it may be the first time working with a transloading facility, the concept has been around for a long time.
+This is the behind-the-scenes action of sorts in the transportation industry.
 The basic idea of a transloading facility is to take freight from one mode of transportation and put it on another.
 Most transload facilities are situated in strategic locations to make the entire process seamless.

 However, the entire process is considered transloading.
-Some shippers like knowing that unloading and reloading shipments occurs at a transloading facility where it’s handled professionally and the risk of damage is minimized.
+Some shippers like knowing that unloading and reloading shipments occur at a transloading facility where it’s handled professionally and the risk of damage is minimized.

 In general, transloading facilities are located near airports or ocean ports, while others are connected to rail spurs situated in regional shipping hubs.
 The sole function of a transloading facility is to accommodate transferring freight from one mode of transportation to another.

 One of the first things to consider when researching a transloading facility is what type of services are available along with the equipment to do the heavy lifting.
 This is an important factor in the decision process because not all facilities are able to handle certain types of freight.

 Make sure to ask about available transloading services pertaining to the freight that you’re looking to ship.
 For instance, a shipment inbound by rail car will likely require cranes or other specialized equipment to move an entire unit to a truck or vice versa.
 Additional specialized tools will need to be at the ready to promptly handle transloading.
 Liquid commodities like oil and milk require specific equipment to be properly transloaded.

 Shippers do not have time to wait for the right equipment to be in place.
 Time is ticking and when the freight arrives it needs to be transloaded to the next vehicle toward delivery.